 I was skeptical about buying glasses online because I always bought them at my optometrist’s office but I found Warby Parker’s website to be interactive, helpful, and fun.
 You start by taking a quiz to determine your best frame style (glasses or sunglasses) based on your face size and shape, frame preferences, colors, and type of material the frames are built on.
-After a quick calculation, you will be directed to a page that gives you the site’s top picks selected just for you. (they also have retail locations in various cities to visit in person)
+After a quick calculation, you will be directed to a page that gives you the site’s top picks selected for you. (they also have retail locations in various cities if you prefer to visit in person)

 Their “Home Try-On” program allows you to choose 5 frames to try on in the comfort of your own home for 5 days.
 The box arrives with a shipping label inside so you can easily ship it back after your try-on session.